Fill in this quick form to receive your FREE personal holiday quote from us...

-Arrive in Auckland the “City of Sails” is New Zealand’s largest city and is bordered by two stunning harbours.
-Collect your rental car from the airport, explore the city, then make your way to your accommodation.
+Arrive in Auckland.
+The “City of Sails” is New Zealand’s largest city and is bordered by two stunning harbours.
+Collect your rental car from the airport and make your way to your accommodation.

 Start your honeymoon off by enjoying a romantic and unique dining experience aboard a yacht on the Waitemata Harbour in Auckland.
 Sit back and relax as you cruise as the sun sets, enjoying a sumptuous three course dinner by one of Auckland’s top restaurants.